elifincekara/Powerbi-Proje/README.md

 # Powerbi-Project
 Hotel_Bookings dataset was used.
-Project Completed Using DAX Formulas.
+Project completed using DAX formulas.